Texas A&M Veterinary Emergency Team Treats Hundreds Of Animals At Operation Border Health Preparedness

 “This really helps.
 It’s expensive to take care of these pets, so I really appreciate the team doing this for us as a community, and I hope other people appreciate it and are saying thank you as well; everyone has been so awesome,” she said.

-More than 75 team members—including Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) veterinarians, students, and staff; volunteers; and Texas A&M AgriLife Extension Disaster, Assessment, and Recovery agents—were on site throughout the week.
+More than 75 team members—including Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) veterinarians, students, and staff; volunteers; and Texas A&M AgriLife Extension Disaster, Assessment, and Recovery agents—were on site throughout the week.

 They were also joined by a veterinarian and veterinary technicians from Texas A&M University-Kingsville, members of the Lone Star Unmanned Aerial Systems Center of Excellence and Innovation at Texas A&M University-Corpus Christi, a veterinary student from Colorado State University, and officers from the Nebraska Extension and the Purdue Extension.